 Here you’ll find (if you’re lucky) plants and animals that are found nowhere else in the world, the most unspoiled temperate rainforest in Australia and magnificent mountain beauty.

 How’s that for diversity?

-With this access come a responsibility to respect the unspoilt environment and ensure the cultural and heritage values which saw the area listed are not destroyed.
+With this access comes a responsibility to respect the unspoilt environment and ensure the cultural and heritage values which saw the area listed is not destroyed.

-What can we say?
 The West has always punched above its weight.